godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 ### Without Antarctic ice-sheet

 __In case you want to remove ice in Antarctica, additional modification should be done before compiling the code :__
-_(If you want to run simulation with an ice-sheet on Antarctica, just skip this part and directly compile the code)_
+_(If you want to run simulation WITH an ice-sheet on Antarctica, just skip this part and directly compile the code)_

 Before compiling the code, you will have to modify the model component to remove ice:
 -	In modipsl/modeles, create a new directory PALEO_LMDZ that contain two sub-directory PALEO_SRC and ORIGINAL_SRC